sara-19992/Mastering-JavaScript-in-20-Days/Day6.md

    to break down an object and extract values from object and assign it to multiple variables.

    object
-     - use { }
+     - use { }.
-     - use property name
+     - use property name.
-     - omit property name that don't need
+     - omit property name that don't need.
-     - order not matter
+     - order not matter.
    array
-     - use [ ]
+     - use [ ].
-     - use comma to skip value
+     - use comma to skip value.
-     - order is matter
+     - order is matter.

 split() split string on delimiting char trim() remove spaces from start and end of str